Explain why is Mount Fuji considered a sacred symbol in Japan?

 In detail, for those interested!

-The geology of Mount Fuji
+The cultural and artistic symbolism of Mount Fuji

-Mount Fuji in Japanese Art and Culture
+The place of Mount Fuji in contemporary Japanese identity

 Did you know?